pebgroup/Distribution_of_phylogenetic_data/README.md

 ## R scripts:

+The data that is required to run the scripts is available for download at https://doi.org/10.5061/dryad.2547d7wrz.
+Unzip the data in a folder named 'data' within the folder containing these scripts.
+Run scripts in numerical order.

+**NOTE: "02_genbank_download.R" has a runtime that exceeds 3 hours.
+The script can be skipped, however, as the results are included in the Dryad repository.**

-**wcvp_subset_2021:** The input of the script is WCVP datasets with names and distributions.
+**01_wcvp_subset_2022:** The input of the script is WCVP datasets with names and distributions.
 The script produces four files:
 * 1) a table of all WCVP ID's and the corresponding name (names and id's)
 * 2) a table with two columns: accepted species name and distribution
 * 3) a table with columns for all botanical countries (L3 regions), and the species present in thoses countries
 * 4) a table with all WCVP synonyms and the corresponding accepted name (synonym translator)

-**genbank_download.R:** The input to the script is a subset of a GenBank download, which contains only species name and description.
+**02_genbank_download.R_2022:** The input to the script is a subset of a GenBank download, which contains only species name and description.
 It produces two lists of species that have data relevant to phylogeny available in GenBank:
 * 1) a list of species that have at least ONE relevant sequence available
 * 2) a list of species that preserves duplicate species if they appear with different molecular markers
+* NOTE: LONG RUNTIME

-**phylo_know_analysis_2021.R:** This script uses three datasets produced in the "wcvp_subset_2021" script, two subsets of the GenBank download produced in "genbank_download.R, and BIEN data:
+**03_phylo_know_analysis_2022.R:** This script uses three datasets produced in the "wcvp_subset_2021" script, two subsets of the GenBank download produced in "genbank_download.R, and BIEN data:
 WCVP:
 * ID's and Names
 * WCVP distribution data in wide format with countries as columns